borisfaure/terminology/README.md

 ### Quick build help

-How clean out the build and config and start fresh:
+How to clean out the build and config and start fresh:
 ```sh
 rm -rf build
 ```